mrdannydanny/docker-compose-gitea/README.md

 ![gitea_configs_github2](https://user-images.githubusercontent.com/9399045/42068036-fde09098-7b1f-11e8-9eee-1e68d129751a.png)

-* Do not forget to disable self registration if you want this to be a private repository.
+## Important: Do not forget to disable self registration if you want this to be a private repository.

 ![disable_self](https://user-images.githubusercontent.com/9399045/42068075-34385b94-7b20-11e8-9af9-fa8fe9f98905.png)